JamieCzuy/my_django_project/docs/step_by_step_docs/step_01_create_and_clone_the_repo.md

-# My Django Project

-# Create a github repo and clone it to local folder
+# STEP #1 - Create a github repo and clone it to local folder

 ## Log into github and create a new repo